Car Paint Protection FAQ’s

 You should also wash off dust which contains cement, limestone or industrial process particles as soon as possible.

 We apply Ceramic Pro by hand after decontaminating and preparing the paintwork.
 Ceramic Pro is applied as a liquid using an applicator one panel at a time.
-Once cured Ceramic Pro bonds to your paintwork providing a highly durable coating.
+Once cured Ceramic Pro bonds to your paintwork providing a highly durable protective treatment.

 If Ceramic Pro is so good, why is it not included on all new cars?
 I’d pay more upfront!